 The ATO’s ‘Simplifying Transfer Pricing Record Keeping’ (STPRK) options allow qualifying entities to opt-out from Australia’s full transfer pricing requirements.
 However, eligibility criteria are strict, documentation is required to prove your eligibility, and the ATO has changed its guidance several times in the past few years.
-What are the current requirements and is your business eligible?
+Below are the ATO’s 2019 guidelines.
+For the latest requirements and eligibility criteria, see our 2021 Simplified Transfer Pricing Record Keeping Update

-The latest guidelines for Simplified Transfer Pricing Record Keeping
+The 2019 guidelines for Simplified Transfer Pricing Record Keeping

 - Small taxpayers